 As neurons do not have internal energy reserves in the form of glucose and oxygen, their firing requires more energy to be delivered quickly.
 Through a process called the haemodynamic response, blood releases oxygen to them at a greater rate than to inactive neurons.
 Haemoglobin is diamagnetic when oxygenated but paramagnetic when deoxygenated.
 The magnetic resonance (MR) signal of blood is therefore slightly different depending on the level of oxygenation.
 Higher BOLD signal intensities arise from increases in the concentration of oxygenated haemoglobin since the blood magnetic susceptibility now more closely matches the tissue magnetic susceptibility.
 By collecting data in an MRI scanner with sequence parameters sensitive to changes in magnetic susceptibility one can assess changes in BOLD contrast.
 These changes can be either positive or negative depending upon the relative changes in both cerebral blood flow (CBF) and oxygen consumption.
 Increases in CBF that outstrip changes in oxygen consumption will lead to increased BOLD signal, conversely decreases in CBF that outstrip changes in oxygen consumption will cause decreased BOLD signal intensity.
 The signal difference is very small, but given many repetitions of a thought, action or experience, statistical methods can be used to determine the areas of the brain which reliably show more of this difference as a result, and therefore which areas of the brain are active during that thought, action or experience.

 Almost all current fMRI research uses BOLD as the method for determining where activity occurs in the brain as the result of various experiences, but because the signals are relative and not individually quantitative, some question its rigor.
-Other methods which propose to measure neural activity more directly have been attempted, but because the electromagnetic fields created by an active or firing neuron are so weak, the signal-to-noise ratio is extremely low and statistical methods used to extract quantitative data have been largely unsuccessful as of yet.
+Other methods which propose to measure neural activity more directly have been attempted, but because the electromagnetic fields created by an active or firing neuron are so weak, the signal-to-noise ratio is extremely low and statistical methods used to extract quantitative data have been largely unsuccessful.